 - COMMUNITY BBQ PROGRAM: Community BBQs are implemented by the bus staff in various areas of the community.
 This is an opportunity for neighbours to get to know each other, strengthen relationships between neighbours & youth, enjoy a fun evening, and create stronger, healthier and safer communities.

-- BASIC NEEDS: Project Reach Out also makes available clothes, food items, and a warm cup of hot chocolate.
+- BASIC NEEDS: Project Reach Out also makes available clothes, food items, blankets, and a warm cup of hot chocolate.

 - HEALTH KITS: In Partnership with Soroptimists of the Tri-Cities, PoCoMo provides health kits to young women & men which contains basic hygene products, sexual health information, condoms, and community resource information.